-We're in a golden age for cooking tutorials -- search, and you shall find an answer.
+We're in a golden age for cooking tutorials–search, and you shall find an answer.
 But not all of the videos you'll come across are created equally.
-Some recipes are downright bad, sometimes the camerawork is wonky, and sometimes, you'll find a personality who drones on about their "hubby" like it's a food blog from 2006.
-So you don't have to waste any more minutes on useless videos, we've sorted through the very best, most helpful cooking channels on YouTube.
-We've excluded channels that aren't currently active, like Chef Steps, though its techniques are solid, or J. Kenji Lopez-Alt, who has recipe-tested the dish he's demonstrating into the ground, or Jeffrey Pang, despite his dad charms.
-These are the channels you should be referencing if you're in a rut, need guidance on a tough recipe, or just picking up a knife for the first time.
+Some recipes are downright bad, sometimes the camerawork is wonky, and sometimes you'll find a personality who drones on about their "hubby" in their videos like it's an antiquated food blog from 2006.
+So you don't have to suffer any more wasted minutes, we've sorted through the very best, most useful cooking channels on YouTube.
+These are what you should be referencing if you're in a food rut, need guidance on a tough recipe, or just picking up a knife for the first time.